Hands Clean

-"Hands Clean" is a song by Canadian singer-songwriter Alanis Morissette from her fifth studio album, Under Rug Swept (2002).
-It was written, composed, and produced by Morissette and released as the album's lead single in January 2002.
-It features a shuffling, largely acoustic-rock framework.
-Lyrically, "Hands Clean" caused controversy, since it is reportedly the singer's recollection of a forbidden sexual relationship she shared with a much older man when she was approximately 14 years of age.
+"Hands Clean" is a song written, produced, and performed by Canadian singer-songwriter Alanis Morissette from her fifth studio album, Under Rug Swept (2002).
+It was released as the album's lead single in January 2002.
+The song features a shuffling, largely acoustic-rock framework.
+Lyrically, "Hands Clean" caused controversy, since it is reportedly the singer's recollection of a taboo sexual relationship she shared with a much older man when she was approximately 14 years of age.